hselvaggi/ialab-core/README.md

 ### YoloV3

-To run YoloV3 you need to download the configuration files and place them into ./modes/yolov3.
+To run YoloV3 you need to download the configuration files and place them into ./models/yolov3.
 There are 3 files that need to be downloaded yolov3.cfg, yolov3.weights and coco.names.
 These files can be downloaded from https://pjreddie.com/darknet/yolo/.

+To avoid manual download of the model files execute download_models.sh and it will prepare the models/yolov3 folder for you.

 After downloading just execute python3 obj_recog.py